intel/cri-resource-manager/docs/policy/topology-aware.md

 workloads should be as well isolated from each other as possible on the given hardware.

-With such an arrangement, the memtier policy should handle topology-aware alignment of resources without any special or extra configuration.
+With such an arrangement, this policy should handle topology-aware alignment of resources without any special or extra configuration.
 When allocating resources, the policy

   - filters out all pools with insufficient free capacity
   - runs a scoring algorithm for the remaining ones